-Karen is the practice manager of a Pennsylvania practice, and she knows from first-hand experience that personal phone calls are well worth the effort.
-About one year ago, Karen began receiving monthly VetSuccess reports.
-To quantify the impact of lapsing patients, she would multiply the total number of reported patients lapsing each month against the average patient revenue.
-It didn’t take her long to conclude that the revenue being lost couldn’t and shouldn’t be overlooked.
+Practice manager Karen knows firsthand that personal phone calls are well worth the effort.
+In 2016, she began receiving Vetsource’s monthly Practice Overview Report, which tracks lapsed patients from 14 to 19+ months.
+To quantify the impact of lapsing patients, she multiplied the total number of reported patients lapsing each month by the average patient revenue.
+It didn’t take her long to conclude that the revenue being lost couldn’t — and shouldn’t — be overlooked.

-And so, in January 2017, Karen replaced a recently retired part-time employee with a new full-time staff member, Katie, who dedicates at least four hours a week to making calls.
-The remainder of the time, Katie works on the floor as a technician.
+In January 2017, Karen replaced a recently retired part-time employee with a full-time staff member, Katie, who dedicates at least four hours a week to making calls.
+Katie works on the floor as a technician for the remainder of the time.

-Each month, Karen gives Katie their VetSuccess lapsing patient report and Katie gets to work.
-She begins by calling newly lapsed patients, i.e. those who haven’t been seen in the practice for 14 months.
-Before calling, Katie looks up the patient’s record to see if any other patients from that household are overdue so that she can be proactive on their behalf, too.
+Each month Karen gives Katie the lapsing patient report and Katie gets to work.
+She begins by calling newly lapsed patients (i.e., those who haven’t visited the practice in 14 months).
+Before calling, Katie looks up the patient’s record to see if any other patients from that household are overdue so she can be proactive on their behalf.

-After the call, she adds a note to that patient’s record stating whether she spoke to the client, booked an appointment, left a voicemail, inactivated their account, or whatever else the case may be.
-This way, she knows what the status is if and when that patient’s name appears on a future lapsed patient report.
+After calling each client, she adds a note to the patient’s record stating whether she spoke to the client, booked an appointment, left a voicemail, inactivated their account, or whatever the case may be.
+That way she knows the status if the patient’s name appears on a future report.

-Through this experience, Katie has learned that many clients don’t actually realize their pets are overdue for a visit, nor do they recall receiving reminder postcards.
-As a result, most clients appreciate the personal phone call.
-Of course, she occasionally reaches clients who aren’t very receptive, but these individuals are the exception, which is why she suggests one shouldn’t be discouraged from calling.
+Through this experience, Katie learned that many clients don’t realize their pets are overdue for a visit, nor do they recall receiving reminder postcards.
+She occasionally reaches clients who aren’t very receptive, but they are the exception.
+Most clients appreciate the personal phone call.

-According to Karen, consistency is key to ensuring the success of a lapsing patient reengagement program.
-Furthermore, it’s not a question of finding the time to call these clients; it’s a matter of carving out the time to do so.
+Karen says consistency is key to ensuring the success of a lapsing patient reengagement program.
+Also, it’s not a question of finding the time to call the clients — it’s a matter of carving out time to do so.
 Make it a priority and the return on investment quickly becomes apparent, provided you have a means of measuring your program.
-Karen, for example, tracks which patients return, tallies up the associated revenue, and compares that to the cost of Katie’s efforts.
-In February, 45 reengaged patients accounted for $3,375 in revenue.
-In March, that number rose to $4,547.
-These returns more than justify Katie’s monthly wage and prove their hard work is well worth the effort.
-In fact, it’s a real win-win because let’s not forget the most important outcome: lapsing patients get the preventive care they need!